jacksonchen1998/2023-NYCU-Data-Science/Homework 04/README.md

 - Training labels: `4135` text files containing the locations of heads
 - Testing data: `1772` images in `test` folder

+Since the provided dataset's txt file has wrong sot x/y coordinates, the `data_preprocess.py` script is provided to fix the coordinates.
+We can get `npy` files for training data to get the right coordinates.

 ## Problem

 It needs to use MAE as the evaluation metric.